dpi/tfa/README.md

 site.
-As a base module, TFA handles all of the Drupal integration work, providing flexible and well tested interfaces to enable seamless, and configurable, choice of various two-factor authentication solutions like Time-based One Time Passwords, SMS-delivered codes, fallback codes, or integrations with third-party suppliers like Authy, Duo and others.
+As a base module, TFA handles all of the Drupal integration work, providing flexible and well tested interfaces to enable seamless, and configurable, choice of various two-factor authentication solutions like Time-based One Time Passwords, SMS-delivered codes, recovery codes, or integrations with third-party suppliers like Authy, Duo and others.

 Read more about the features and use of TFA at its Drupal.org project page at